 \subsection{Imaginary asymmetry~}

-Fermions at finite polarization or mass imbalance present a sign problem because although the determinant in \equref{FermionDeterminant}) factorizes and the factors are real, they will not typically be equal for all values of the HS field.
-A trick to overcome that problem, commonly used in relativistic physics~\cite{DEFORCRAND2002290, DEFORCRAND2003170, PhysRevD.67.014505, PhysRevD.70.074509} (although its origin can be traced back to condensed matter~\cite{PhysRevB.41.811}), is to make the asymmetry imaginary.
-For instance, if there are two spin flavors with corresponding chemical potentials $\mu_{\uparrow,\downarrow} = \mu \pm \delta \mu$, then taking $\delta \mu \to i \delta \mu_R$, where $\delta \mu_R$ is real, such that $\delta \mu$ is purely imaginary, makes the fermion determinants complex conjugates of one another and their product is real and positive, i.e. \beq \det M_\uparrow \det M_\downarrow \to |\det M_\uparrow |^2, \eeq when ${\delta \mu \to i \delta \mu_R}$.
-Below, we will refer to imaginary asymmetry methods in general by the abbreviation ``iHMC''.
-In relativistic physics, the equivalent of the above is the introduction of a finite chemical potential that breaks the particle-antiparticle symmetry of the vacuum (thus inducing a finite density of particles or antiparticles, breaking time-reversal invariance and creating a sign problem).
+In non-relativistic physics, fermions at finite polarization or mass imbalance present a sign problem because although the determinant in \equref{FermionDeterminant} factorizes and the factors are real, they will not typically be equal for all values of the HS field.
+A trick to overcome that problem can be borrowed from condensed matter theory~\cite{PhysRevB.41.811} which is to make the asymmetry imaginary.
+For instance, if there are two spin flavors with corresponding chemical potentials $\mu_{\uparrow,\downarrow} = \mu \pm \delta \mu$, then taking $\delta \mu \to i \delta \mu_R$, where $\delta \mu_R$ is real, such that $\delta \mu$ is purely imaginary, makes the fermion determinants complex conjugates of one another and their product is real and positive, i.e.,

+This trick allows efficient sampling of the modified path integral via conventional Monte Carlo approaches.
+Below, we shall refer to imaginary asymmetry methods in general by the abbreviation ``iHMC''.

-Naturally, a caveat of this approach is that one must return to the real asymmetry axis (see left panel of \figref{ComplexPlaneMethodsCartoons}), which usually involves a fit to data and some form of analytic continuation and thus some degree of uncontrolled approximations.
-The fact that investigations on the imaginary asymmetry axis are done in an entirely nonperturbative way are certainly an attractive feature.
-From a practical standpoint, the idea has actually seen some important successes in lattice QCD~\cite{PhysRevLett.105.152001, PhysRevD.85.094512, Gunther:2016vcp} (where the chemical potential must be made entirely imaginary to avoid the sign problem; see left panel of \figref{ComplexPlaneMethodsResults}) as well as in nonrelativistic physics, where it has been applied to chemical potential as well as mass asymmetries~\cite{Roscher:2013aqa, PhysRevLett.110.130404, PhysRevA.92.063609, PhysRevLett.114.050404, PRD96094506}; see center and right panels of \figref{ComplexPlaneMethodsResults}.
-Other interesting applications, such as imaginary angular velocity, coupled to angular momentum, remain unexplored.
+Naturally, a caveat of this approach is that one must return to the real asymmetry axis (see left panel of \figref{ComplexPlaneMethodsCartoons}).
+This usually involves a fit of an ansatz to the numerical data which then needs to be analytically continued.
+At this point, some degree of uncontrolled approximation enters the analysis as the ansatz for the fit is not unique.
+Nevertheless, the fact that investigations on the imaginary asymmetry axis are done in an entirely nonperturbative and controlled way is certainly an attractive feature.